StephenHogsten/Punterest/README.md

 - [ ] paging for the pins (this probably keeps masonry from freaking out)
 - [ ] display saving error messages
 - [ ] make a starter repo for myself
-- [ ] separate the user filters to their own things
+- [ ] separate the user filters to their own paths
+- [ ] create an algorithm to rank what's shown first
+- [ ] allow user to choose by most popular, most recent, and algorithm